seborama/govcr/README.md

 ### Example 3 - Custom VCR, POST method

 Please refer to the source file in the `examples` directory.

 This example is identical to Example 2 but with a POST request rather than a GET.

-### Example 4 - Custom VCR with a ExcludeHeaderFunc
+### Example 4 - Custom VCR with a RequestFilters

-This example shows how to handle situations where a header in the request needs to be ignored.
+This example shows how to handle situations where a header in the request needs to be ignored (or the **track** would not match and hence would not be replayed).

 For this example, logging is switched on.
 This is achieved with `Logging: true` in `VCRConfig` when calling `NewVCR`.